rkerrid/silac_dia_tools/README.md

 Follow the steps below to install the package:

+First clone the repository to your directory - git clone https://github.com/rkerrid/silac_dia_tools.git

+Then with conda:

 1. **Create a new conda environment:**
    ```bash
    conda create --name myenv python=3.8